LucianBell/LucianBell/README.md

 ## Rapidfire
 <table><tr><td valign="top" width="50%">

-- 🔭 I’m currently working on [my portfolio](...).
+- 🔭 I’m currently working on [an sports club managment app with a friend](https://github.com/LucianBell/SportzProject).

-- 🌱 I’m currently learning Node.JS and Java.
+- 🌱 I’m currently learning Java.

-- ❓ Ask me about anything related to programming logic
+- ❓ Ask me about anything related to leadership and databases 🤓

-- ⚡ Fun fact: I made a mobile app in high school.
+- ⚡ Fun fact: I made a mobile app in high school (17 years old) and created a small business with a friend (18 years old).

 </td><td valign="top" width="50%">